-Did you know that fleas, those tiny blood-sucking parasites that make your pet's life miserable, can leap as high as 13 inches or about 200 times their own body weight and, with an acceleration force that exceeds 100 times the force of gravity?
-Believe it or not, some of the world's leading scientists have not only know that, but have pondered and debated about it, for the last 44 years.
+Did you know that fleas, those tiny blood-sucking parasites that make your pet's life miserable, can leap as high as 13-inches (200 times their own body weight), with an acceleration force that exceeds 100 times the force of gravity?
+Believe it or not, some of the world's leading scientists have not only known that, but have also pondered and debated about it, for the last 44 years.

-The debate was how it channels this energy into a giant leap - Dr. Bennet Clark maintained that the insects used just their 'toes' or the foot-like segments at the end of their legs called Tarsus.
-However, British naturalist Miriam Rothschild argued that they leapt using their kneelike structures or tronchaters.
+Dr. Bennet Clark maintained that the insects used just their 'toes' or the foot-like segments at the end of their legs called Tarsus.
+However, British naturalist Miriam Rothschild argued that they leaped using their knee-like structures or tronchaters.

-As a final test, he invited Cambridge engineer, Dr. Gregory Sutton, to do some mathematical models to test if his theory was correct.
-Dr. Sutton concurred, saying there was no way the insect could jump using just the legs, especially given how small they are.
-Instead, what they do is grip the ground with their toes, and use it as lever system for their legs to take off with this huge amount of force - Proving that Dr. Bennett had been right all along!
+As a final test, Dr. Gregory Sutton, ran some mathematical models to verify if the theory was correct.
+Sure enough, the models indicated that the insect's legs are too small to sustain the jumps.
+Instead what they do to leap to the extraordinary heights, is grip the ground with their toes and use them as levers for their legs.
+This allows them to take off with the huge amounts of force they are so well-known for.
+Turns out, Dr. Bennett had been right all along!

 Resources: Telegraph.co.uk, msnbc.msn.com, dailymail.co.uk, nytimes.com